 Jonathan Gienapp is an assistant professor in the history department.
 He received his B.A. from Harvard University and his Ph.D. from Johns Hopkins University.
 Principally a scholar of Revolutionary and early republican America, he is particularly interested in the period’s political culture, constitutionalism, and intellectual history.
 More generally, he is interested in the method and practice of the history of ideas, especially how it might profit from mutually beneficial exchanges with other disciplines in the human sciences, particularly recent philosophy of language.

-His recently-published book, The Second Creation: Fixing the American Constitution in the Founding Era (Harvard University Press), rethinks the conventional story of American constitutional creation by exploring how and why founding-era Americans’ understanding of their Constitution transformed in the earliest years of the document’s existence.
+His recently-published book, The Second Creation: Fixing the American Constitution in the Founding Era (Harvard University Press, 2018), rethinks the conventional story of American constitutional creation by exploring how and why founding-era Americans’ understanding of their Constitution transformed in the earliest years of the document’s existence.
 More specifically, it investigates how early political debates over the Constitution’s meaning, in transforming the practices through which one could justifiably interpret the document, helped in the process alter how Americans imagined the Constitution and its possibilities.
 In the process, it considers how these changes created a distinct kind of constitutional culture, the consequences of which endure to this day.
 To date, it has won the 2017 Thomas J. Wilson Memorial Prize from Harvard University Press and was a finalist for the 2019 Frederick Jackson Turner Award from the Organization of American Historians.
 In addition, it was named a Spectator USABook of the Year for 2018.
 It has been reviewed in The Nationand was the subject of a symposium at Balkinization.
 He wrote about some of the book's central themes in an op-ed in the Boston Globe.

-He has also written on a range of related topics pertaining to early American constitutionalism and interpretation, early national political culture, originalism and modern constitutional theory, and the study of the history of ideas.
+Gienapp has also written on a range of related topics pertaining to early American constitutionalism and interpretation, early national political culture, originalism and modern constitutional theory, and the study of the history of ideas.
 He has published articles in Constitutional Commentary, the Journal of the Early Republic, the Fordham Law Review, and an edited volume on neo-nullification and secession in American constitutional culture.
 Building off of already published work, he also has a large article project in the works on the relationship between historical practice and constitutional originalism.
 For a preview, see the two essays on originalism and history and what historians do that appeared on Process: A Blog for American History, published by the Organization of American Historians.
 Additionally, he is soon to complete a related article about originalism's misunderstandings about the original United States Constitution which will be published in Law and History Review as well as a book chapter on the relationship between executive and national power in the early republic for an edited volume on the early American presidency.
 He is also at work on a larger project on the rise and fall of James Wilson's and Gouverneur Morris's distinct vision of constitutionalism at the Founding.
 Even though they are largely forgotten today, no two delegates to the Constitutional Convention played a more significant role shaping what ended up in the Constitution than did Wilson and Morris, and in the years immediately following the Convention their particular conception of the Constitution dominated debate.
 Yet over the course of the 1790s and beyond, in part because they did such a poor job advocating for it, their vision was quietly supplanted and lost.
 Understanding its original importance and vitality as well as how it disappeared offers a more complete and unfamiliar account of the making of the original Constitution.

 His next large project rethinks the rise of American democracy in the late 18th and early 19th-century United States by interrogating, not how American political culture came under greater popular control, but how a peculiar understanding of "democracy" emerged in the first place.
 A technical concept in political science up to that point, "democracy" came to acquire novel and expansive meaning during this period, morphing into the definitive norm by which all modern political practice has come to be judged.
 To explain why, classic accounts focus on popular political transformations.
 But these transformations did not necessitate a corresponding shift in political language and consciousness.
 They could not, in their own right, force anybody to call such transformations or the practices they initiated "democratic."
 During this period, "democracy" and its cognates took on profoundly new meanings as it was aggressively mobilized in several distinct contexts and in service of several distinct purposes.
 The project seeks to understand why Americans' usage and understanding of this crucial word and concept transformed in such fundamental ways.